lurkingryuu/denormies/README.md

 > [!NOTE]
 > Note down every resource you are referring

-- [ ] Remake The ER Diagram for this Particular Use Case
+- [x] Remake The ER Diagram for this Particular Use Case
-    - [ ] Go through all of our assignment 2.
+  - [x] Go through all of our assignments 2.
-    - [ ] Must include:
+  - [x] Must include:
-        - [ ] External Participants
+    - [x] External Participants
-        - [ ] Student
+    - [x] Student
-        - [ ] Volunteers (Students can be volunteer)
+    - [x] Volunteers (Students can be volunteers)
-        - [ ] Organizer (Who are they? student?)
+    - [x] Organizer (not student)
-        - [ ] Events
+    - [x] Events
-        - [ ] Event winners
+    - [x] Event winners
-        - [ ] Registration for events
+    - [x] Registration for events
-        - [ ] Student as Participant or Volunteer
+    - [x] Student as Participant or Volunteer
 - [x] Decide Tech Stack
   - [x] PostgreSQL
   - [x] NextJS
-    - [x] FastAPI
+  - [ ] Psycopg
+  - [ ] Fastapi or Flask
-- [ ] Explore Triggers in Postgresql (in Parallel)
+- [x] Explore Triggers in Postgresql (in Parallel)
 - [ ] Create Relational Schema
   - [ ] Properly deciding the Constraints
   - [ ] Note down every command in an SQL File, Need a final file to create the Database in One go
 - [ ] Coding Phase
   - [ ] Frontend
     - [ ] Basic Frontend with full functionality
     - [ ] Design phase
   - [ ] Backend
     - [ ] Follow MVC Architecture
-        - [ ] According to the Requirements of Frontend, Create REST API
+    - [ ] According to the requirements of Frontend, Create REST API
   - [ ] Database Triggers
 - [ ] Report
-    - [ ] Note every resource you are referring to when learning something
+  - [ ] Not every resource you are referring to when learning something
   - [ ] All the design decisions must be written down to include in the report
 - [ ] Hosting
   - [ ] This is a must, not that it will take much time, but we need to have a working model ready 1 day before

 ---